ucdavisdatalab/Spatial_SQL/README.md

 * PostGRES --> PostGIS
 * Others too!

+We'll be working with the DB Manager that comes with QGIS,

 ## Concepts:
 The spatial data can be accessed in two ways.
 One is Geography, and the other is Geometry.

 1. Geography != Geometry

     i.
 Geography is QGS84
     i.
 Geography has limited spatial functions
     i.
 Geography is 2D